coderkeyur/burger/README.md

 All the burger entries are saved in database, whether devoured or not.

+### Demo
+Experience the heroku deployed app [https://burger-s-app.herokuapp.com/]

+### Installation to local machine
+* Clone repo to your local machine, run `npm install`
+* In `connection.js` create local server and change information to your local machine server.
+* Run local server with `node server.js`,
+* then check following link in browser: `http://localhost:3000/`

 ### Technologies used
 * MySQL
 * Node
 * Express
 * Handlebars
 * Homemade ORM
+* Materialize

+### Author
+kpcoder